 The Bash promises to be a superb one-day gig, honouring the music, memories and the legacy of Bob Dylan and Co with an all-star bill.
-Tickets - £44 including booking fee (half price under-18s and kids under-10 go FREE) - on this site NOW!!!
+Get your tickets - £44 including booking fee (half price under-18s and kids under-10 go FREE) - on this site NOW!!!
 Discounted Island sales at That 60’s Place, Cowes, and at Dimbola, Freshwater: £40 adults; £20 under-18s.

 Go to our Events page for tickets!!!

 **Breaking News**...MILLION DOLLAR BASH announces it is partnering with PLAYLIST FOR LIFE, the leading UK music and dementia charity, as it plans to make the Bash the world’s first ‘Dementia Friendly’ rock festival.
 And...CARERS GO FREE!
 Carers accompanying a ticket-holder with dementia will have FREE admission.
 See our dedicated WE ARE DEMENTIA FRIENDLY page.

 BIG SAVING ON FERRIES TO THE BASH...GO TO OUR RED FUNNEL OFFER PAGE!!!